NHSDigital/nhs-notify-reporting/README.md

 The initial staging tables are partitioned by creation month and completion month in order to efficiently support date-range queries.

+See also this [readme](/infrastructure/terraform/components/reporting/scripts/sql/README.md) for the individual tables and ingestion queries.

 **Note: Partitions in Iceberg tables are not visible via the AWS Glue Console, but can be seen instead using a "SHOW CREATE TABLE" query in Athena (and verified by inspecting the underlying S3 storage**)

 ### Ingestion Query Design